-Next sessions take place on Monday, August 2 and August 30, from 9 AM to 1 PM CEST (Central European Summer Time, UTC+2).
+Next session takes place Monday, December 6, from 9 AM to 1 PM UTC+1.
 Newsletter readers will get an email with the Zoom link one hour prior to the start of the session.

 09:00 – 09:15 Warm-up round with goal setting and freewriting